triblondon/uribeacon-checkin/README.md

 LOCATION_DESC="FT Labs office" node index.js
 ```

+On the Pi you may need to run using `sudo` to give Node access to the bluetooth hardware.

 ## Server

 The server can be anything that serves JSON and permits clients to perform GET and PUT operations, but a CouchDB database works pretty well.
 I used [Cloudant](http://www.cloudant.com).
 Set up a new database, allow public read/write (this ought to be authenticated, but it's only an in/out board).
 Create a record for each person with at least `lastSeenLocation` and `lastSeenDate` on each record.
 You can add whatever other fields you want, the sensor doesn't care and will not overwrite them.